Matt Walsh (political commentator): Campaigns against hospitals providing transgender health care

 In 2022, Walsh campaigned against hospitals providing transgender health care for youth.
 Boston Children's Hospital, one of the hospitals denounced by Walsh and other right-wing figures, reported harassment, death threats, and a hoax bomb threat in August 2022 that led to a woman's arrest in September.

 In September 2022, Walsh made accusations against another hospital, Vanderbilt University Medical Center (VUMC), and its transgender clinic in Nashville, Tennessee.
 Walsh said on his show that VUMC doctors "castrate" and "drug and mutilate" children.
 He said on Twitter that VUMC considered transgender health care a "money-maker", that it threatened "consequences" for medical staff who declined to provide care, and that it tried to "enforce compliance" from hesitant parents of transgender youth.
 Walsh criticized VUMC's "trans buddies" program and called its patient advocates "trans activists".
 The New Republic described the accusations by Walsh as "cherry-picking informational content" and noted that Walsh had singled out doctors by name.
 Tennessee Governor Bill Lee and other Republicans in the state called for an investigation into the hospital.
 Walsh tweeted about meeting with Tennessee lawmakers on a bill to shut down the clinic.
 VUMC reported harassment and threats against its staff, and there were calls for murders and arrests of VUMC doctors in far-right groups on Reddit and 4chan.
 Vanderbilt took down its webpage about the clinic and said that Walsh had "misrepresent[ed] facts about the care" it provides.
 On October 7, 2022, VUMC announced that it would pause gender-affirming surgeries for minors and review its practices.
 Since 2018, VUMC provided an average of five such surgeries to minors annually.
 All patients were over 16-years-old and obtained parental consent.
 None had received genital surgery.

-Walsh spoke at a Nashville rally organized by The Daily Wire called "The Rally to End Child Mutilation" on October 21, 2022, in opposition to transgender health care for minors.
-The rally, whose headline speakers included Tennessee Republican state senator Jack Johnson and representative William Lamberth, senator Marsha Blackburn, and former congresswoman Tulsi Gabbard, drew between 1,500 and 3,000 people, including supporters and protesters.
+On October 21, 2022, Walsh spoke at a Nashville rally that he organized with The Daily Wire called "The Rally to End Child Mutilation".
+The goal of the rally was to speak out in opposition to transgender health care for minors.
+During his speech, Walsh claimed that there was a conspiracy to indoctrinate children into a cult of "gender ideology" and called it a battle of good vs evil.
+Besides Walsh there were 11 other speakers at the rally including, Tennessee Republican state senator Jack Johnson, representative William Lamberth, senator Marsha Blackburn, and former congresswoman Tulsi Gabbard, Mark Meckler, Robby Starbuck, Landon Starbuck, activist Chloe Cole, Scott Newgent, Colin Wright, and Christiana Kiefer.
+The rally also drew between 1,500 and 3,000 people, including supporters and protesters.